KonaeAkira/konaeakira.github.io/about.markdown

 My name is **Truong Hoang Long**.

 I am a computer science student at ETH Zürich, a fanatic for competitive programming and theoretical computer science.
 I enjoy learning about new algorithms and (trying to write) writing highly optimized code.

+I am an enthusiastic worker and a fast learner, and I'm currently open to internship/working opportunities.

 You can find me on Codeforces as [KonaeAkira][codeforces-profile].